 5. Keep clean and prosper

-At the end of a promotion, most retailers are too worried about the next big event to think about the original promotion’s impact on sales.
-However, given that this historical sales data will be used to build future forecasts, organizations cannot afford to drop the ball when it comes to data quality.
+At the end of a promotion, most retailers are too worried about the next big event to think about the impact the original promotion really had on sales.
+However, given that this historic sales data will be used to build future forecasts, organisations can not afford to drop the ball when it comes to data quality.

 In order to ensure that their supply chain data is trustworthy, steps to isolate promotional sales data from normal demand data.
-By keeping demand forecasting history, “clean” supply chain teams can confidently anticipate future demand forecasting!
+By keeping demand forecasting history “clean” supply chain teams can anticipate future demand forecasting with confidence!

 Clear as much stock as possible before the end of the promotion.
-Although this will often mean pushing the remaining stock to the locations with the highest sales volumes, taking steps to minimize the amount of promotional stock that has to be marked down will help maximize margins.
+Although this will often mean pushing the remaining stock to the locations with the highest sales volumes, taking steps to minimise the amount of promotional stock that has to be marked down will help maximise margins.